 |(photo: Alison Conklin)|

 Megan Angelo has written about television, film, women and pop culture, and motherhood for publications including the New York Times, Glamour, Elle, the Wall Street Journal, Marie Claire and Slate.
 She is a native of Quakertown, Pa., and a graduate of Villanova University.
 She lives in Pennsylvania with her family.
-Followers, coming from Graydon House January 14, 2020, is her debut novel.
+Followers, just published by Graydon House, is her debut novel.

 How did you develop the concept that became Followers?